Give a missed call and our experts will contact you

 Why is EMD payment necessary for tender applicants?

-EMD is regarded as a financial guarantee demanded from the bidder to make sure that you committed to the tender project.
-EMD is often demanded for high value tenders.
-Tenders submitted without EMD will be rejected.
+EMD is regarded as a financial guarantee demanded from the bidder to make sure that they commit to the tender project.
+EMD amount is often demanded for high value tenders.
+When EMD is requested, tender applications submitted without EMD receipts will be rejected.

 • If the bidder withdraws the bid during the validity period of the bid before commencement of the project